 To help you choose which restaurants you must try at Mandalay Bay Las Vegas these are your best bets for a great meal.
-Don’t discount the other selections; just realize that if you have to make a choice you should at least make an in formed one.
+Don’t discount the other selections; this list is here to help you make an informed decision.

 01 of 09